 In principle, the tax pool is a reserve of income tax which is available for credit and repayment when the income is distributed to beneficiaries.
 However, the concept is complicated by the fact that there is a mismatch between the tax reserved in the tax pool and the tax credited to the beneficiaries.
 This inevitable mismatch is explained by the nature of a discretionary beneficiary’s income.

 For an interest in possession beneficiary, the trust is a conduit through which the income passes retaining its character and tax rate.
 Interest is received net of 20% tax and is recognised as net interest in his hands.
 Similarly, dividends are received net of tax.
 Currently, this would be net of tax paid at the dividend ordinary rate of 7.5%; before 6 April 2016, it was net of a non-repayable 10% tax credit.
 This ‘look through’ treatment reflects the fact that the beneficiary is entitled to the income as it arises.

-By contrast, a discretionary beneficiary has no right to the income of the trust until the trustees decide to pay it to him.
-The income paid over may have arisen in earlier years and some
+By contrast, a discretionary beneficiary has no right to the income of the trust until the trustees decide to pay it

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 ‘Bed and breakfasting’ was the pre-1998 practice of selling shares and repurchasing them the following day.
 This technique can still be used in a modified form to achieve capital gains tax (CGT) savings for current or future tax years using:•a spouse / civil partner•a self-invested pension plan